Eieyron/readr/README.md

 * It can be joined along with fields of the same row in a section to represent decimal values, fractions, dates, etc.
 * Fields are ordered from left-to-right, then top-to-bottom.

+#### Character
+* Character is the digits inside the field.
+* Characters are only ordered from left-to-right, as the fields are designed for one row of characters only.

 ### Setup `format.csv` and `keys.csv`
 These files are necessary for the program to know how to segment and structure your new sheet.
 The file `format.csv`, as mentioned earlier, determines the labels, symbols, number of items and columns the program will extract and use.
 Meanwhile, `keys.csv` determines the column names or headers that will be written at the top of the csv file, and which fields will be considered.

-Either edit the default files in `files/` to accommodate the new sheet or create a new one and edit `settings.ini` to point to it.
+Either edit the default files in `files/` or in `root` directory to accommodate the new sheet or create a new one and edit `settings.ini` to point to it.

 Lastly, in `settings.ini`, under `[ORIENTATION]`,